Hexagram Sixty—Articulating Boundaries

 Hexagram Sixty explains it is better to follow the natural order, maintaining firmness as well as flexibility, when setting up boundaries.
 People will not follow boundaries or rules that are arbitrary or unnecessarily strict.

 The first line, yang shows one who does not leave the inner courtyard of the house.
 This symbolizes one who knows what will succeed and what will fail.

-The second line, yang, shows an unfortunate person who will not leave his/her own yard to seek opportunities.
-One must leave his/her own yard sometimes, just as some rules must be broken sometimes.
+The second line, yang, shows an unfortunate person who will not leave their own yard to seek opportunities.
+People must leave their yards sometimes, just as some rules must be broken sometimes.

 The third line, yin, shows that one must be self-regulated.
 If one has no standards, who is there to blame but him/herself?

-The fourth line, yin, shows one who attends to all his/her obligations.
-This person can rise above the crowds.
+The fourth line, yin, shows one who attends to all their obligations.
+This person can rise above the crowd.

-The fifth line, yang, shows one who lives a balanced and productive life, who lives by rules and regulations that are acceptable and comfortable.
+The fifth line, yang, shows one who lives a balanced and productive life, who lives by boundaries that are acceptable and comfortable.
 This person's life is successful.

-The sixth line, yin, shows one who tries to abide by rules that are painful to follow.
-It is inauspicious, but gradually, cause for regret goes away.
+The sixth line, yin, shows one who tries to abide by rules that they feels are too painful to follow.
+It is inauspicious, but gradually their cause for regret goes away.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.